kruize/jaeger-demos/JaegerDependencyDemo.md

-# Jaeger Minikube Dependency Demo
+# Jaeger Demo
-This demo is a small setup which connectes jaeger with a demo application and prints out dependencies of mircoservices in kruize log.
+This demo instruments a microservices springboot application using Jaeger to fetch the dependecies using Jaeger [API](https://www.jaegertracing.io/docs/1.23/apis/#service-dependencies-graph-internal).

-# Clone demo application and build docker images
+# How to build the demo application docker images?
-"one time setup"
-- we will first clone the demo repository.
+- Clone the microservices application.

 ```
 git clone git@github.com:himankbatra/opentracing-microservices-example.git